 Vasilija Abramović is an architect holding a PhD in the field of Interactive Architecture.
-She has published in leading scientific journals and conferences.
-Alongside UoW, she also teaches on the MArch programme at The Bartlett, UCL.
+She has published in leading scientific journals and has exhibited work internationally.
+Alongside UoW, she teaches MArch at The Bartlett, UCL.

-Rim Kalsoum is an architectural designer currently working at ArchitectureDoingPlace and is a visiting lecturer at the University of Westminster.
+Rim Kalsoum is an architectural designer currently working at Weston Williamson & Partners and is a visiting lecturer at the University of Westminster.
 She is co-founder and creative director of Muslim Women in Architecture.

-Neil Kiernan is a practicing architect and BA design tutor for 1st and 2nd year.
+Neil Kiernan is an experienced practicing architect and BA design tutor for 1st and 3rd year.
 He has a continued and developing interest in the research of gender, space and architecture.

 Balveer Mankia is the founding director of BAL Architecture.
-Formerly a partner at MAKE, he was involved in several award-winning schemes.
-He has taught at the University of Greenwich.
+Formerly a partner at MAKE, he was involved in the design and delivery of several award-winning schemes.
+He has taught at the Universities of Greenwich and Nottingham.

-Richa Mukhia is director of award-winning architectural practice M.OS Architects.
-She has particular interests in housing design, public realm and community engagement.
+Richa Mukhia is a director of award-winning architectural practice M.OS Architects.
+She has extensive experience in the private and public sector with a particular interest in housing design, public realm and community engagement.

 Natalie Newey is Senior Lecturer and SFHEA.
-She has extensive experience working in practice and is particularly interested in engaging students in collaborative projects and local issues.
+She has extensive experience working in practice and is particularly interested in engaging students in community and environmental issues.

-Conor Shehan is the co-founder of Studio MASH, a design practice working across the fields of architecture, installation, interiors, graphics and events.
+Conor Sheehan is the co-founder of Studio MASH, a design practice working across the fields of architecture, installation, interiors, graphics and events.

 Matthew Stewart is an architect, researcher and writer.
 He has worked with architectural practices in the UK and internationally on projects across various scales and sectors.

-Richard Watson is a tutor, artist and product designer who started teaching in 1999 and has exhibited at UoW and the Architectural Association.
+Richard Watson is a tutor, artist and product designer who started teaching at UoW in 1999.
+He has exhibited his handmade works at UoW and the Architectural Association.

 GROUP E: Neil Kiernan & Rim Kalsoum

-Food for Thought: Cultivating positive food practices in Deptford
+Food for Thought: Cultivating positive food practices in Hackney Wick

 LARGE SCALE FOOD production, intensive processing, consumption practices and waste are having noticeable impacts on the environment and our health.
-High quality, low processed, nutrient rich, food has the potential to mitigate this.
-The brief asked the students to design a public building in Deptford to house the production and operation of a sustainable food offering for the local community, incorporating circular economy principles.
+High quality, low processed, nutrient rich food has the potential to mitigate this.
+The brief asked the students to design a public building in Hackney Wick to house the production and operation of a sustainable food organisation, incorporating circular economy principles for the local community.
 Carefully researched site and food investigations helped each student generate an innovative and exciting client brief.
-Final proposals included a nettle and snail bakery, a cricket farm and eatery, a nutritious algae production plant and a riverside CO2 supplement takeaway laboratory!
+Final proposals include an algae production plant and restaurant, a seaweed pie and mash shop, and an orange-infused hammam tea room.

-THE STUDENTS WERE asked to design a sustainable research and development centre or ‘environmental incubator’ which operates as both a private facility for pioneering academic researchers and a public facility that educates the local community on a particular field of sustainable design through a series of immersive spatial activities.
-The brief focuses on three unique sites in Deptford, each with one of the following pre- defined themes: Biomaterial production and recycling; biophilia and biodiversity for mindfulness; water/solar energy harvesting for urban farming.
+The students were asked to design a sustainable research and development centre or environmental incubator that generates its own energy.
+The environmental incubator operates as both a private facility for pioneering academic research, and as a public facility that educates the local community on a specific field of sustainable design through a series of immersive activities.
+The brief focused on three unique sites in Hackney Wick, each with one of the following predefined themes: Recycling/Biomaterial Laboratory; Wellness/Rehabilitation Centre and NHS consultation space; and Food Production and Retail Space.